Dipnetting the Copper River: Logistics

 2. Failure to clip the fins on your fish.
 The regulations require dipnetters to clip both tips of the caudal fin (the tail) on all dip netted fish, before those fish are hidden from view.
 The term "hidden from view" includes placement of fish in a cooler, a garbage bucket, or other container where the fish may be concealed, and removal of fish from the location where they were caught.

-Speeding is another issue in this area, and it is rigorously enforced.
+Speeding is another common violation in this area, and it is rigorously enforced.
 There are a number of locations along the Edgerton Highway where reduced speeds are posted.
 Be extra-careful; these reduced speed areas are in place to protect folks who live in the area.

-Folks who fish Wood Canyon have two choices: use a boat or use an all-terrain-vehicle (ATV).
+Folks who fish Wood Canyon have three choices: hike in, use a boat, or use an all-terrain-vehicle (ATV).
+Hiking in requires you to bring a sturdy backpack for hauling your fish out, and a few plastic trash bags for pack liners.
 If you're bringing your ATV, there are some things you should know.
 First, you need to bring spare parts for components that could wear out.
 This includes a spare tire and the tools to change it.
 Bring plenty of fuel.
 If you're hauling your machines on a trailer, you can park at several locations.
 Some dipnetters park at O'Brien Creek, but you will be parking your rig and the trailer on native corporation land.
 Because your vehicle and the trailer take up two parking spaces, you need to pay double the fee to park.
 Review our map on this page for an overview of other parking places.